Hit-Girl (comic book): Kick-Ass vs. Hit-Girl

-The first issue of Kick-Ass vs Hit-Girl, a five-issue crossover between Hit-Girl and the Kick-Ass incarnation of Patience Lee (written by Steve Niles, art by Marcelo Frusin) was published on November 11, 2020.
-The series concluded with the release of the fifth issue on April 11, 2021.
+The first issue of Kick-Ass vs. Hit-Girl, a five-issue crossover between Hit-Girl and the supervillainous Patience Lee incarnation of Kick-Ass (written by Steve Niles, art by Marcelo Frusin), was published on November 11, 2020, seeing Mindy return to America to kill Patience.
+The series concluded with the release of the fifth issue on April 11, 2021, and was collected as the fourth volume of Kick-Ass – The New Girl.